Welcome to my world!

 Chicago meant, but what did I care?
 It could be any place.
 I didn’t care to stay in San Francisco.

 I went with him.
 I went with him in all possible ways.

 Chicago did shock me.
 It is cold, colder than home in any season.
-And in the winters it’s dark, and freezing.
+And in winter, it’s dark and freezing.
 The lake sends wind and snow our way.
 Always.
 Always.

 Contrary to San Francisco, there aren’t many Chinese in Chicago.
 Ma Shu set up his place, a speakeasy, he called it.
 A place where people can drink (which is forbidden by law, crazy as it sounds) and dance to jazz.
 All night long, if they wish.

-Ma Shu has never be opposed to my dancing.
+Ma Shu has never opposed my dancing.
 I’ve even joined the show.
-I dance with other dancers, dance with customers.
+I dance with other dancers.
+I dance with customers.
 Ma Shu let me do anything American women do.
-I can drink, if I want.
+I can drink if I want.
 I can smoke.
 I can wear shockingly short dresses.
 He’s never tried to stop me from doing anything.
 He’s taught me to speak English.
 He’s taught me to deal with Americans.
 He’s given me a gorgeous house, beautiful dresses, anything I want.

 I owe him so much.
 I owe him everything.

 And now… now I don’t know what to do.